eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 ### Requirements

-1. An Arduino or an other developer board like "Funduino" etc. This tutorial will work with an Octopus Board (which is pretty rare but most of the code will work with every other board with an ESP8266 on it).
+1. An Arduino or an other developer board like "Funduino" etc. This tutorial will work with an Octopus-board (which is pretty rare but most of the code will work with every other board with an ESP8266 on it).
 2. You can eiter use the [Arduino IDE](https://www.arduino.cc/en/Main/Software) or [PlatformIO](https://platformio.org/) (highly recommended) which offers a command-line client - if you're a Visual Studio Code User, check out the PlatformIO IDE Extension.
-PlatformIO let you use your favourite text editor which is pretty neat instead of using the rigid Arduino IDE.
+PlatformIO let you use your favourite text editor, which is pretty neat instead of using the rigid Arduino IDE.

 ### Preparing your IDE